 COVID-19 RESPONSE GRANT

-This program as already issued 36 grants for over $140k.
-In addition to urgent and emergency programs, the grant program now also covers recovery, rebuilding and program modification, in response to the COVID-19 pandemic.
+This program has issued 37 grants for $145k.
+In addition to urgent and emergency programs, the grant program also covers recovery, rebuilding and program modification, in response to the COVID-19 pandemic.

 The North Shore COVID-19 Response Grant is for local charitable organizations serving those disproportionately affected on the North Shore (with priority given to charities that serve West Vancouver) by the COVID-19 pandemic.
 Grants will be made based on need, reach and available funding.